RIVERS OF LIFE

 In the beginning God created the light and then separated the light from the darkness, from the spiritual rebellion that took place in the heavenlies.
 That Light was and is Christ.
 From that hour to the present the darkness has not been able to comprehend or overcome the Light of God in any manner whatever.

-(For the life was manifest, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifest unto us;) (I John 1:2)
+the life was manifested, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us— (I John 1:2)

 The Light is the Life, the eternal Life, of God.